Skip to main content

 scontrol update ReservationName=[RESERVATION-NAME] Nodes=+[NODENAME]

-After the impacted nodes are in the DOWN state, the Slurm job transitions from the COMPLETING state to the COMPLETED state.
-After a short time, the nodes will transition back to IDLE.
-If the node is DOWN and the Slurm job remains in the COMPLETING state, first try to cancel the job.
+After completing these steps, the impacted nodes should be in the DOWN state.
+The Slurm job then transitions from the COMPLETING state to the COMPLETED state, and after a short time, the nodes transition back to IDLE.
+If the node is DOWN and the Slurm job remains in the COMPLETING state, cancel the job.
 If the Slurm job is still stuck in the COMPLETING state, reconfigure.